nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Cart Explorer has come a long way; from a simple suggestion to the CSV parsing routine above to checking timestamps for cart assignment changes, Cart Explorer has changed to meet the needs of broadcasters using Studio and NVDA.
 I would like to improve this further in future releases (another suggestion I received was ability to specify cart file names for individual banks, and I'm thinking about implementing this in the near future).

 One of the things you may have noticed as you read this article so far is how I and other developers continue to research better ways of accomplishing something.
 You also saw a glimpse of how developers and users shape a feature and how much work is involved to bring a feature suggestion to life.
-These activities (research and feature development collaboration) are just two of the pillars supporting Studio add-on for NVDA, and highlights how design philosophy and product development approach affects future course of product development.
+These activities (research and feature development collaboration) are just two of the pillars of this add-on, and highlights how design philosophy and product development approach affects future course of product development.

 This ends our detailed tour of internals of major features in Studio app module.
 When we come back, we'll visit our friend from the past: SPL Assistant layer and inner workings of various layer commands.